-Consumer staples contributed 6 basis points in absolute terms but detracted 14 basis points in relative terms.
-While we reduced our exposure from over 7.1 percent to 6.2% during the quarter, this still equates to an overweight versus the index at 3.3%.
+Consumer staples detracted 6 basis points in absolute terms but contributed 3 basis points in relative terms.
+We maintained our exposure at 6.5% during the quarter, versus 3.5% for the index.
 Among our holdings a specialty grocery store and a pet food supplier outperformed as they continue to gain share and post strong earnings surprises.
 This strength was offset by weakness in an energy drink company.
 This holding has been a significant outperformer for the past several years for the portfolio, but the company experienced sharp revenue deceleration during the quarter as it faces tough comparisons of three consecutive years of one hundred percent plus revenue growth.
-We still like the stock long term but believe that the stock is going through a valuation adjustment as it seeks to stabilize its growth trend at a more modest level.
+We believe that the stock is going through a valuation adjustment as it seeks to stabilize its growth trend at a more modest level.
 As a result, we reduced the position significantly.